kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 Before we get into how concurrency works in Kotlin, let's establish a basic understanding of how computers enable concurrency.

-The CPU (Central Processing Unit) is responsible for executing all* of the instructions of our programs.
+The Central Processing Unit (CPU) is responsible for executing all* of the instructions of our programs.

 The CPU is made up of:
 * the Control Unit (CU), which interprets machine instructions
 * the Arithmetic-Logic Unit (ALU), which performs arithmetic and bitwise operations sent from the CU
-* the cache, which stores temporary memory for quickly accessing information
+* the cache, which stores temporary memory for quick access to information

 ![properties of the CPU](/assets/2025-06-16-concurrency/cpu.png)